donmik/buddypress-xprofile-custom-fields-type/readme.txt

 == Changelog ==

+= 1.5.9 =
+Working with Buddypress 2.0!
+* Changed FAQ.
+* Rewritten validation and use of fields of type: file and image.
+This is working now when marked as required field in registration form.
+* Deleted p tags from values.
+You will get the value of field.

 = 1.5.8.7 =
 * Remove the default description field in case the field is checkbox acceptance also in registration form.